SC-Group-5/software-construction-mobile-app/README.md

 List 5–7 key features of Spotify (based on current app experience):

-1. User authentication/The login and registration.
+1. User authentication and Profile System/The login or signup page: There are multiple options like Email, Google, Facebook and Apple.
+There is also profile managemet, and account settings where users can manage their subscription tier (Free, Premium, Family, Student plans).
 2. The search button: There is no way to get quick access to most of the stored playlists and albums minus using the search button.
 3. Offline Downloads: Permits saving content for offline use, emphasizing data storage strategies for reliability.
 4. Lyrics Display(Real-Time Synced): Shows timed lyrics during playback, a feature that ties UI with timing algorithms.
 5. Personalized Recommendations: Made for You sections like Daily Mixes, Discover Weekly, and Release Radar based on listening history.
-6. Creation and management of playlists: Create, edit, share, and collaborate on playlists; add/remove tracks.
+6. Enhanced Personalisation Controls: Create, edit, share, and collaborate on playlists; add/remove tracks.
 7.